JUMP TO:

 skullcap

 pair nicely together and have a pleasant taste.
 Passion flower works well with chamomile given that it calms a busy mind.
-It is a gentle
+The skullcap is a restorative which helps nourish the body in a relaxing way.
+Lemon balm is an herb

-Synergistic Herbs for Cognitive Support
+Synergistic Herbs for Mindful Awareness

 Ginkgo

-Gotu kola has historically has been used
+Gotu kola has historically been used

 rosemary helps as a driver in the formula,

-Synergistic Herbs for Stress Support
+Synergistic Herbs for Environmental Balance

-Lemon balm is a great herb for calming the
+Lemon balm is a great herb for calming in a gentle way.
+It has a delightful taste.

 Oatstraw is a mineralizing herb that pairs well with